Skip to main content

 • Pediatric Advanced Care

-Our specialists will also regularly consult with your child's pediatrician or family doctor, as well as your local pulmonologist, and supply frequent and important updates on your child's progress.
+Our specialists will regularly consult with your child's pediatrician or family doctor, as well as your local pulmonologist, and supply frequent updates on your child's progress.

 Family-centered care

-Each Lung Transplant Program staff member knows that this is an extremely difficult time for your family.
-It is our goal to do all we can to help you cope with the emotional stress of caring for a child who needs a lung transplant.
+Each member of your child's team understands that this is an extremely difficult time for your family.
+It is our goal to do everything we can to help you cope with the emotional stress of caring for a child who needs a lung transplant.